Object–subject–verb word order: Korean and Japanese

 Korean and Japanese have SOV by default, but since they are topic-prominent languages, they often seem to be OSV when the object is topicalized.
 Here is an example in Korean:

 An almost identical syntax is possible in Japanese:

 Malayalam

 OSV is one of the permissible word orders in Malayalam, the other being SOV.

-Nahuatl

-OSV emphasizes the object in Nahuatl.
+Here is an example of this occurring in Malayalam:

 Portuguese

 OSV is possible in Portuguese to emphasize the object.

 Turkish

 OSV is used in Turkish to emphasize the subject: